1841 Masaryk: Orbit and classification

 Masaryk orbits the Sun in the outer main-belt at a distance of 3.1–3.8 AU once every 6 years and 4 months (2,311 days).
 Its orbit has an eccentricity of 0.10 and an inclination of 3° with respect to the ecliptic.
-First identified as at Uccle Observatory, Masaryks first used observation was taken at Goethe Link Observatory in 1955, extending the body's observation arc by 16 years prior to its official discovery observation.
+First identified as at Uccle Observatory, Masaryk's first used observation was taken at Goethe Link Observatory in 1955, extending the body's observation arc by 16 years prior to its official discovery observation.

 Naming

 This minor planet was named in honor of the first president of the independent Czechoslovak Republic, Tomáš Garrigue Masaryk (1850–1937), statesman, philosopher and known for his humanistic ideas.
 The official was published by the Minor Planet Center on 20 December 1974 (M.P.C.
 3757).

 Physical characteristics

 The carbonaceous asteroid is characterized as a (darker) P-type and as a transitional CX-type by NEOWISE and PanSTARRS, respectively.